RakhithJK/roundcube-roundcubemail-wiki/Configuration:-LDAP-Address-Books.md

 ## Configuring Roundcube

+### Prerequisites

+In order to enable Roundcube to connect to LDAP, make sure the `kolab/net_ldap3` dependency is installed.
+This is already included in the "complete" packages of Roundcube and otherwise needs to be added from the "suggest" to the "require" section of your [composer.json](https://github.com/roundcube/roundcubemail/blob/395bac5854b663796a81277c8cc997fc877f0d78/composer.json-dist#L28) file.
+Then run composer install to pull in the required modules.

+### Configure LDAP directories

 The following example configurations (only the important fields are shown!) fit public and private LDAP address books working with the described LDAP server setup:

 ```php